vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_style_elements.html.md

         android:textStyle="bold"</span> /&gt;
 </pre>

 Ok, that was quite a few styling changes but fret not, your effort will definitely 'show up good'.
 Save the file & run the app.
-The shiny new Activity with nicely styled element should show as below.
+The shiny new Activity with nicely styled elements should show as below.

 <%= image_tag "twitter-client/Twitter-front-font.png", alt: "Login screen Layout overview", title: "Login screen Layout overview" %>